crownstone/website/46-investors.md

 <p>&nbsp;</p>

 Smart homes need a smart hub.
 Nowadays voice assistants (Alexa, Google Home, etc.) are conquering the market.
 These can be seen as "gateway devices" into the smart home market.
-The most popular **follow-up** products are smart lights, and smart **plugs**, and smart **outlets**!
+The most popular **follow-up** products are smart lights, smart **plugs**, and smart **outlets**!

 {% include snippets/two-cols-text-img-end img='/images/investors/why-now.jpg' img-alt='why now' %}